-Other types of laboratory tests, such as serological, urine, or CSF, should be performed as dictated by the history.
+Other types of laboratory tests, such as serological, urine or cerebrospinal fluid (CSF), should be performed as dictated by the his-tory.
 Abnormalities in serum chemistries, particularly sodium and glucose, may cause seizures.
 Cell counts may suggest an infection.
 Urine and serum toxicology screen should be considered if there is a suggestion that recreational drugs could have caused the seizure.
-A CSF evaluation will not be needed in many patients, and clinical circumstances, such as an unexplained infection, will decide whether this is obtained.9 A serum prolactin level can help distinguish an epileptic from a nonepileptic seizure.
+A CSF evaluation will not be needed in many patients, and clinical circumstances, such as an unexplained infection, will dictate if this is obtained.9 A serum prolactin level can help distinguish an epileptic from a nonepileptic seizure.
 An elevated serum prolactin level obtained within 20 minutes of a generalized tonic-clonic seizure has a high sensitivity for the episode being epileptic.10 A 25-hydroxy vitamin D level should be considered if bone health issues are present, as discussed above.

 Serological tests are also used to monitor AED use.
-Serum concentrations for many AEDs can be measured.
-Care must be exercised to not try to focus AED dosing on plasma concentrations staying within the "normal range".
+Serum concentrations for many AED can be measured.
+Care must be exercised to not try to dose AED so that plasma concentrations are within the "normal range".
 AED dose should be adjusted to seizure control without side effects, whatever the plasma concentration may be.
-Checking plasma concentrations also aids in assessing compliance of a patient with prescribed AED therapy.
-Liver function tests, serum chemistries, and cell counts can also help monitor for potential adverse consequences of AED.
+Checking plasma concentrations also aids in determining compliance of a patient with prescribed AED therapy.
+Liver function tests, serum chemistries and cell counts are also obtained to monitor potential adverse consequences of AED.

-Specialized tests, such as neuropsychological testing and sodium amobarbital procedure (Wada test), are typically performed when surgical treatment is being considered.
-Neuropsychological testing may sometimes also be obtained to evaluate memory or mood-related issues in epilepsy patients.
+Specialized tests such as neuropsychological testing and sodium amytal (Wada) test are typically performed when surgical treatment is being considered.
+Neuropsychological testing may sometimes also be obtained to evaluate memory or mood related issues in epilepsy patients.